Ohalo-Ltd/ohalo-playbooks/atlan-dxr-integration/README.md

 2. Fetch all classification labels (DXR "labels") and populate the global connection with dataset summaries plus Atlan tag definitions that mirror DXR attributes.
 3. Stream file metadata from DXR.
-For each datasource, ensure the Atlan connection exists (creating it when necessary), build the enriched file asset, and tag it using the canonical definitions from the global connection.
+For each datasource, ensure the Atlan connection exists (creating it when necessary), build the enriched file asset, keep the DXR label classifications attached, and populate the supporting custom metadata fields that describe DLP labels, annotators, entitlements, and categories.
 4. Aggregate the files under each label to produce dataset summaries and upsert the resulting tables into the global connection's database and schema.